Custom Domains

 port: 3000

-If a single certificate does not already exist in your account that matches all the domains you specify for your service, one will be automatically created.
-The DNS owner will receive a validation email with a link that needs to be clicked for this process to complete.
-This will happen the first time you deploy your service with your configuration
+Using a custom domain requires a valid SSL certificate for the domains being specified.
+If a single certificate does not already exist in the same region as the Rack and matching all the domains you specify for your Service, one will be automatically created.
+The domain owner will receive a validation email with a link that must be clicked to complete the process.
+This happens the first time you deploy your Service with the custom domain configuration.

 You can pre-generate your SSL certificate ahead of deploy time if you wish.